-- Continued support for Indigenous-owned businesses, including spend on carbon credits from savannah fire management projects in Arnhem Land; - Westpac Scholars Trust2 awarded 100 new scholarships; - Westpac Foundation's3 job creation grants to social enterprises helped created 769 jobs for vulnerable Australians: - Participated in 39 transactions, with a total volume of \$35.9 billion, to support Westpac Institutional Bank customers with sustainable finance solutions4. \$7.7 billion is attributable in direct lending and capital markets distribution capability; - Achieved \$2.8 billion in new lending to climate change solutions5 (TCE) since 2020, towards our target of \$3.5 billion by 2023; - Completed a \$250m structured auto finance facility to fund electric vehicles and related features such as recharge equipment for consumer fintech lender, Plenti; and - Remained on track to reduce scope 1 and 2 emissions by 65% by the end of FY22 and to reduce scope 3 supply chain emissions by 35% by 2030, against 2016 baselines.

-- 1. Average score of 4.5/5, with 5 representing highest level of confidence. - 2.
+- Continued support for Indigenous-owned businesses, including spend on carbon credits from savannah fire management projects in Arnhem - Westpac Scholars Trust awarded 100 new scholarships; - Westpac Foundation's job creation grants to social enterprises helped created 769 jobs for vulnerable Australians; - Participated in 39 transactions, with a total volume of \$35.9 billion, to support Westpac Institutional Bank customers with sustainable finance solutions. \$7.7 billion is attributable in direct lending and capital markets distribution capability; - Achieved \$2.8 billion in new lending to climate change solutions (TCE) since 2020, towards our target of \$3.5 billion by 2023; - Completed a \$250m structured auto finance facility to fund electric vehicles and related features such as recharge equipment for consumer fintech lender, Plenti; and - Remained on track to reduce scope 1 and 2 emissions by 65% by the end of FY22 and to reduce scope 3 supply chain emissions by 35% by 2030, against 2016 baselines. - Average score of 4.5/5, with 5 representing highest level of confidence.

 Westpac Scholars Trust (ABN 35 600 251 071) is administered by Westpac Scholars Limited (ABN 72 168 847 041) as trustee for the Westpac Scholars Trust.
 Westpac Scholars Trust is a private charitable trust and neither the Trust nor the Trustee are part of the Westpac Group.
-Westpac provides administrative support, skilled volunteering, and funding for operational costs of Westpac Scholars Trust. - 3.
-Westpac Foundation is administered by Westpac Community Limited (ABN 34 086 862 795) as trustee for Westpac Community Trust (ABN 53 265 036 982).
-The Westpac Community Trust is a Public Ancillary Fund, endorsed by the ATO as a Deductible Gift Recipient.
-None of Westpac Foundation, Westpac Community Trust Limited nor the Westpac Community Trust are part of Westpac Group.
+Westpac provides administrative support, skilled volunteering, and funding for operational costs of Westpac Scholars Trust. - Westpac Foundation is administered by Westpac Community Limited (ABN 34 086 862 795) as trustee for Westpac Community Trust (ABN 53 265 036 982).
+The Westpac Westpac Collimination of Westpac Community Trust is a Public Ancillary Fund, endorsed by the ATO as a Deductible Gift Recipient.
+None of Westpac Foundation, Westpac Community Trust is a Public Ancillary Fund, endorsed by the ATO as a Deductible Gift Recipient.
+None of Westpac Foundation, Westpac Community Trust are part of Westpac Group.
 Westpac provides administrative support, skilled volunteering, donations and funding for operational costs of Westpac Foundation.
-Jobs created through the Westpac Foundation job creation grants to social enterprises are for the six months ended 31 December 2021. - 4.
-Sustainable finance transactions include green, social, sustainability, sustainability-linked and re-linked loans and bonds. - 5.
+Jobs created through the Westpac Foundation job creation grants to social enterprises are for the six months ended 31 December 2021.
+Sustainable finance transactions include green, social, sustainability, linked and re-linked loans and bonds.

 Refer to 2021 Sustainability Appendix for glossary.